 Tuesday 1st November 2016, QEII Centre, London

-The Blue Light Innovation Summit will bring together over 350 representatives from across fire, police, ambulance, government, local authorities and emergency responders to examine how increased collaboration, interoperability and technology innovation can significantly improve service delivery and ultimately save more lives.
+The Blue Light Innovation Summit attracts more than 350 representatives from across the emergency services, central and local government to explore how better collaboration, interoperability and technology innovation can significantly improve service delivery and ultimately save more lives.

 Cyber Security Summit 2016